TeamB7/On-Your-Toes/README.md

-Download the entire directory, and open the project in android studio.
+Download the entire repository, and open the project in android studio.
-For Data wrangling files use Anaconda Navigator,
+Allow Gradle sync to complete and then "Run" the project code For Data wrangling python script files use Anaconda Navigator with python v3.6